tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   LEFT JOIN banks as b ON a.bank_routing_number = b.bank_routing_number;
   ```

-* A right join returns all of the records from the right table regardless of matching or unmatching records on the left table.
+* A right join returns all of the records from the right table, regardless of matching or unmatching records on the left table.

   ```sql
   SELECT *